zephyrproject-rtos/zephyr/doc/subsystems/networking/l2-and-drivers.rst

   :c:type:`struct net_if` send function.
-It turn, the implementation of :c:func:`ieee802154_radio_send()` will ensure the same behavior: sending one fragment at a time through :c:type:`struct ieee802154_radio_api` tx function, and un-referencing the buffer only when all the transmission were successful.
+It turn, the implementation of :c:func:`ieee802154_radio_send()` will ensure the same behavior: sending one fragment at a time through :c:type:`struct ieee802154_radio_api` tx function, and unreferencing the buffer only when all the transmission were successful.

 Each IEEE 802.15.4 device driver, in the end, will need to call